-37.106.316 MINIMUM STANDARDS FOR ALL HEALTH CARE FACILITIES: SECURED CARE UNIT WITHIN A LICENSED LONG-TERM HEALTH CARE FACILITY (1) All rules in this subchapter apply to secured care units.
+37.106.316 MINIMUM STANDARDS FOR ALL HEALTH CARE FACILITIES: SECURED CARE UNIT WITHIN A LICENSED LONG-TERM HEALTH CARE FACILITY

-(2) Special locking arrangements as specified in the "NFPA 101: Life Safety Code Handbook", 2012 Edition must be utilized, or an acceptable alternative is based on an equivalency for the automatically releasing, panic hardware required by section 7.2.1.6.1 of the "NFPA 101: Life Safety Code Handbook", 2012 Edition.
+- (1) All rules in this subchapter apply to secured care units. - (2) Special locking arrangements as specified in the 2012 Edition of the NFPA Life Safety Code must be utilized, or an acceptable alternative is based on an equivalency for the automatically releasing, panic hardware required by section 7.2.1.6.1 of the Life Safety Code.
 Where local authorities having jurisdiction allow, the following conditions apply to this alternative: